OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

-# 🚪 Room: DNS in Detail
+e# 🚪 Room: DNS in Detail

 ## 🎯 Objectives
 - Learn how DNS works and how it helps you access internet services.